 Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

-Sunday's contest that pits the No. 3 NC State Wolfpack (14-0) versus the No. 13 Virginia Tech Hokies (11-2) at Cassell Coliseum has a projected final score of 72-66 (based on our computer prediction) in favor of NC State, who we project as slightly favored in this matchup.
-Game time is at 12:00 PM on January 7.
+Sunday's contest that pits the No. 3 NC State Wolfpack (14-0) versus the No. 13 Virginia Tech Hokies (11-2) at Cassell Coliseum has a projected final score of 72-66 (based on our computer prediction) in favor of NC State, who we project as a slight favorite in this matchup.
+Tipoff is at 12:00 PM on January 7.

-In their last time out, the Hokies won on Thursday 82-73 over Wake Forest.
+The Hokies head into this matchup following an 82-73 victory against Wake Forest on Thursday.

-The Hokies came out on top in their most recent game 82-73 against Wake Forest on Thursday.
-The Wolfpack came out on top in their most recent matchup 88-80 against Florida State on Thursday.
-Elizabeth Kitley's team-high 27 points paced the Hokies in the win.
-River Baldwin recorded 21 points, eight rebounds and zero assists for the Wolfpack.
+The Hokies are coming off of an 82-73 victory against Wake Forest in their most recent game on Thursday.
+The Wolfpack's most recent contest on Thursday ended in an 88-80 win over Florida State.
+Elizabeth Kitley scored a team-high 27 points for the Hokies in the win.
+River Baldwin scored 21 points in the Wolfpack's win, leading the team.

 Catch college basketball action all season long on Fubo!